ELing24/Task_Scheduler_CPP/README.md

 undo these operations.

 > * Why this project is important or interesting to us:
+> ### Important or interesting to us
+> * As a college student there are many assignments and projects every week.
+To complete these assignments efficiently and on time, we need to have a proper planning for these projects.
+Therefore, a task scheduler is necessary for us.
+This application can help us to schedule our time properly.
+This way, we can avoid missing or not being able to finish our assignments due to lack of time.
+It also helps us to prioritize our assignments according to their complexity and deadline, so that we don't have too many assignments to start with.
 > * What languages/tools/technologies do we plan to use:
 > ### Tools and Languages
 > * C++ - Programming Language Used